amirneon/TaskManager/README.md

 DB_USERNAME
 DB_PASSWORD
 DB_NAME
-Then you can npm run start:dev and test the API's . hope it would be helpul ;)
+Then you can npm run start:dev and test the API's .
+Hope it will be helpful ;)

 ## Installation